From Pitt to 1917: what can you expect at the Sunday Oscars? - The Media HQ

 After a year in which women made significant profits behind the camera, no directors were nominated for best directors.
 The drama categories are also the least diverse since the fall of #OscarsSoWhite caused the academy to redesign its membership.
 Cynthia Erivo (“Harriet”) is the only nominated actress.
 These results, which were a topic of speeches during the award season, contrast with studies suggesting that more color than ever is seen in the most popular films.

-Ticket sales dropped about 4% last year, despite Walt Disney Co.’s record-breaking $ 13 billion at the global box office.
+Ticket sales declined about 4% last year, despite Walt Disney Co.’s $ 13 billion record worldwide box office.
 Disney, which acquired 20th Century Fox last spring, accounted for an overwhelming 38% of domestic ticket sales.
-And yet, apart from having the network on which the Oscars air, Disney is likely to play a minor role in the Academy Awards.
+Apart from the fact that Disney owns the network on which the Oscars are broadcast, Disney is likely to play a minor role at the Academy Awards.
 With “Toy Story 4” and possibly the best adaptation for the Fox film “Ford v Ferrari”, the studio can win the best animated feature film.

 And while Democratic candidates are vying for the presidency and votes are still counting in Iowa, former President Barack Obama could have another victory.
 The first film of his and Michelle Obama’s production company “American Factory” is recognized as the best documentary.